-8,063 views
+8,622 views

 “In all things of nature, there is something marvelous”.
 This quote by Aristotle cannot be more apt when one goes on a trek.
 Being an avid nature lover, I started trekking 15 years ago in an attempt to experience mother nature to its fullest.
 This hobby led me to become a part of the Youth Hostel Association of India, which was also the beginning of some of the most memorable experiences I have had.
-Among my favorites of course, is the Hampta Pass trek route, a small corridor between Lahaul's Chandra Valley and the Kullu valley of Himachal Pradesh, India.
-It is fondly known as the “State of all seasons”.
-From the lush green valley of Kullumanali to the desert valley of Lahaul, this 8-day trip will leave you in complete awe of the beauty of the Himalayas.

 First things first, let me give you the logistic info.
-There are several Hampta Pass trek packages available.
-Based on individual level of interest, you can choose the itinerary for Hampta Pass trek.
-I did this trek in August, which is according to me the best time to visit Hampta Pass.
+You can choose from a number of Hampta Pass trek packages.
+There are several options for choosing the itinerary for Hampta Pass trek, depending on your level of interest.
+I did this trek in August, which according to me is the best time to visit Hampta Pass.
 I was traveling from Rajkot, Gujarat so my journey involved a flight to Delhi and then a 15-hour overnight bus ride to reach Manali.
-Wondering how to reach Hampta Pass from Manali?

 There are several options to reach Hampta Pass base camp from Manali and one of them is by car.
 The distance between Manali and Hampta Pass base camp is mere 15 km.
 Prini is the base camp where trekkers have to assemble.
 Once I reached here, I met my trekking group which consisted of 40 trekkers.
 Of note is that these groups usually consist of 40-45 trekkers per batch.
 Summers being peak season, treks are organized across a 20-day window.
 During this time, there is one group at each campsite everyday.
 Pack smartly and travel light to maximize your experience.
 Ensure your fitness level is good and most importantly, carry your medications, if any.
-With that out of the way, let me get onto the exciting part, the trek itself.
+In preparation for the Hampta Pass trek, I would advise that you anticipate the difficulties and challenges that you may encounter.

 These little ones definitely bring a smile on anyone's face!
 A lovely welcome to Prini